ElaheDlv/Proactive-PRB-Allocation/backend/README.md

 - AI service monitoring xApp: Monitors the AI service performance and provides insights.
  - Live KPI Dashboard xApp: Real‑time UE/Cell KPIs with per‑UE cap and per‑slice PRB controls.
 - DQN PRB Allocator xApp: Learns to shift DL PRBs among eMBB/URLLC/mMTC slices using a DQN policy inspired by the Tractor paper.
+- Episodic DQN PRB Allocator xApp: Automates offline RL by replaying a catalog of UE/trace scenarios one episode at a time, resetting the simulator between traces so the DQN trains on finite windows instead of the continual stream.
+- Gym PRB Allocator xApp: Clean-room, two-slice (eMBB/URLLC) DQN agent that speaks a Gym-style API (reset/step) and runs over fully scripted episodes defined in JSON.
 - SB3 DQN PRB Allocator xApp: Same objective as the DQN PRB allocator but powered by Stable-Baselines3.

 To load custom xApps, add them to the xApps/ directory and ensure they inherit from the xAppBase class.